SymfonyCasts/api-platform3/sfcasts/micro-mapper.md

 *Of course*.
 That's because we added security!
 Head back over to the homepage, click this username and password shortcut... *boop*... and *now* try to refresh that page.
-And... it *works*!
+It *works*!
 We *are* missing some of the data, though, which is my fault.

 I said `$dto = new UserApi()`.
 So instead of *modifying* the `$to` object I'm being passed, I created a *new* one... and the original wasn't modified.
 There we go.
-If I try it again... it works *much* better.
+If I try it again... *much* better.

 So this is *huge* people!
-Our provider and processor are now *completely* generic.
+Our provider and processor are now generic!
 Let's finish the process of making them work for *any* API resource class *next*